Mikhail Khodorkovsky Net Worth

 |Date of Birth:||Jun 26, 1963 (59 years old)|

 |Place of Birth:||Moscow|

 Mikhail Khodorkovsky net worth: Mikhail Khodorkovsky is a Russian businessman and philanthropist who has a net worth of $100 million dollars.
 He is vocal critic of the Kremlin and Vladimir Putin following his exile from Russia and currently resides in London.

 Mikhail Khodorkovsky was arrested in October of 2003 on charges of fraud and tax evasion.
-At the time, Mikhail was the richest person in Russia with a personal net worth of $15 billion.
-Soon after, Vladimir Putin then ordered that shares of his company Yukus be frozen on Russian stock exchanges.
+At the time, Mikhail was the richest person in Russia and the 16th-richest person in the world, with a personal net worth of $15 billion.
+Soon after his arrest, Vladimir Putin ordered that shares of his company Yukus be frozen on Russian stock exchanges.
 In May 2005, he was found guilty and sentenced to 9 years in prison.
 He was then further charged with money laundering and embezzlement.
 Mikhail Khodorkovsky was pardoned by Putin in December 2013 after spending more than 10 years in a Siberian jail.
 Upon his release, Mikhail was asked about the status of his former wealth, to which he responded "I have no idea about my financial situation".
-Today Yukos, which was at one time one of the largest oil companies in the world, is bankrupt.
-Sale of several company assets could bring in an estimated $1 billion to stakeholders including Mikhail.
+Yukos, which was at one time one of the largest oil companies in the world, was bankrupt.
+Assets were seized and sold.

 Early and Personal Life: Mikhail Borisovich Khodorkovsky was born on June 26, 1963 in Moscow.
 His parents, Boris and Marina, were engineers at a factory that made measuring instruments.
 His mother was a Russian Orthodox Christian and his father was Jewish.
 His parents were opposed to Communism but kept their opinions from their son, who become a supporter of Communism and a patriot of the Soviet Union in his youth.